OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

-Coffee With H2 Antagonists
+Coffee and H2 Antagonists — Practical Interaction Guide

-There are several types of H2 antagonists available on the market today including cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), and nizatidine (Axid).
+There are several types of H2 antagonists available on the market today, including cimetidine (Tagamet), ranitidine (Zantac), famotidine (Pepcid), and nizatidine (Axid).
 While all these medications work by blocking histamine’s action on parietal cells, they may have slight differences in potency or duration of action.

 It is important to note that although highly effective for short-term relief from symptoms associated with excessive gastric acid secretion, H2 antagonists do not treat the underlying causes of these conditions.
 Therefore, they are often used in combination with other medications like proton pump inhibitors (PPIs) or lifestyle modifications to provide more comprehensive management.